Current Shortage Status

 Your GP may consider alternatives including glyceryl trinitrate, isosorbide dinitrate, nicorandil.
 Always consult your doctor or pharmacist before switching medications.

-Page last updated: 27 March 2026.
+Join free alerts →Page last updated: 13 May 2026.
 Data checked daily.